Aridis Pharmaceuticals Inc. – Consenus Indicates Potential 196.7% Upside

-Aridis Pharmaceuticals Inc. found using ticker (ARDS) have now 5 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 25 and 7 calculating the mean target price we have 17.8.
-With the stocks previous close at 6 this now indicates there is a potential upside of 196.7%.
-The 50 day MA is 5.82 while the 200 day moving average is 5.82.
-The market capitalisation for the company is $56m.
-Company Website: http://www.aridispharma.com
+Aridis Pharmaceuticals Inc. found using ticker (ARDS) have now 5 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 25 and 7 with the average target price sitting at 17.8.
+Given that the stocks previous close was at 6 this would imply there is a potential upside of 196.7%.
+There is a 50 day moving average of 5.75 while the 200 day moving average is 5.8.
+The company has a market capitalisation of $54m.
+You can visit the company’s website by visiting: http://www.aridispharma.com

 Aridis Pharmaceuticals, a late-stage biopharmaceutical company, focuses on the discovery and development of targeted immunotherapy using fully human monoclonal antibodies (mAb) to treat life-threatening infections.
 Its lead product candidate is AR-301, a fully human mAb of immunoglobulin 1 (IgG1) that is in Phase III pivotal trials for the treatment of lung infections resulting from S. aureus alphatoxin.
 The company is also developing AR-105, a fully human IgG1 mAb, which is in Phase II trials to target gram-negative bacteria P. aeruginosa; AR-101, a human IgM mAb that is in Phase IIa trials for the treatment of hospital-acquired pneumonia (HAP)and ventilator-associated pneumonia (VAP) caused by P. aeruginosa serotype O11; AR-401 to treat infections caused by A. baumannii; AR-201, an anti- respiratory syncytial virus F-protein mAb; and AR-501, an anti-infective therapy to manage chronic lung infections in cystic fibrosis patients and acute pneumonia in HAP and VAP patients.
 Aridis Pharmaceuticals was founded in 2003 and is headquartered in San Jose, California.